wilmerandres25/mean-ecommerce/README.md

-# mean-ecommerce
+# Ecommerce (online store) made with the MEAN Stack

-A Ecommerce project made with the MEAN stack.
+This Ecommerce is made with the MEAN stack, with the goal to learn this stack development.
+The MEAN stack is:
+* MongoDB
+* Express
+* Angular
+* Nodejs